-Sweet Shark loves to collect cardboard~type coasters from bars as souvenirs.
+Sweet Shark loves to collect cardboard-type coasters from bars as souvenirs.
 In our home, I like to have something nicer for guests.
 Maybe with a pretty design.
 Or a monogram.
-Learning how to stencil tile coasters is easy.

 Anyway, I love the Dollar Spot.
 I love all the creative projects that I’ve been inspired to make.
 I love that I found these tile coasters.
 I love the pretty tile coasters I made.
 You’ll love them, too.